sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/objection-modeling-simple/README.md

 # Objection: Simple Modeling and Querying

-Objection models offer a streamlined way to create, read, update, and delete data from databases with JavaScript.
+Objection models are streamlined way to create, read, update, and delete data from databases with JavaScript.
 These are some examples of how to model and query single tables in a database:

 ## Modeling